Chickpea Flour (Besan) (1 Cup)

 Combine with Protein

-Add healthy fats like avocado, nuts, or olive oil to your meal.
-Fats can help moderate blood sugar spikes by slowing digestion.
+Add healthy fats like avocados, nuts, or olive oil to your meal.
+Fats can help moderate glucose levels by slowing digestion.

-Add a splash of vinegar, such as apple cider or balsamic, to your meal.
-Vinegar has been shown to help manage blood sugar levels.
+Try adding a splash of vinegar, like apple cider or balsamic, to your meal.
+Vinegar can improve insulin sensitivity and reduce spikes.

 metabolic